datacarpentry/semester-biology/exercises/Making-choices-size-estimates-by-name-R.md

 4. A *Ankylosauria* that is 13 meters long.

-*Challenge (**optional**)*:  If the name is not one of values that have `a` and `b` values print out a message that it doesn't know how to convert that group that includes that groups name in a message like "No known estimation for Ankylosauria". (the function `paste` will be helpful here).
-Doing this successfully will modify your answer to (4).
+*Challenge (**optional**)*:  If the name is not one of values that have `a` and `b` values print out a message that it doesn't know how to convert that group that includes that groups name in a message like "No known estimation for Ankylosauria". (the function `paste()` will be helpful here).
+Doing this successfully will modify your answer to (4), which is fine

 *Challenge (**optional**)*: Change your function so that it uses two different values of `a` and `b` for *Stegosauria*.
 When *Stegosauria* is greater than 8